VicariusInc/vRx-Public-Resources/vicarius-Reports-Dashboard/README.md

 ### Your dashboard_id corresponds to the url you use to login to your dashboard
 Example: organization in https://organization.vicarius.cloud/

+## HTTPS is required to access the dashboard
+If you are using the builtin dashboard, A DNS A record is record.

+### DNS Host Name
+A DNS hostname is required for this implmentation!
+Prior to deployment please configure an a record to access the dashboard.
+The a record can be in public or private.
+If a public record is used https will be setup with a letsencrypt cert automatically.
+If a private record is used a default cert will be used.

 # Installation Method
 ## Method 1: URL Download